coralberry

 Horticultural Uses

-The coralberry is a great shrub for native woodland gardens, where it will do well if grown under trees.
+The coralberry is a great shrub for a native woodland garden, where it will do well if grown under trees.
 Other uses include as a foundation plant and along shaded borders.
+Because of its spreading habit, it can be used for erosion control.

 Human Uses